Supervisors' coffee

 PhD students, postdocs and early career scholars in HPS and Philosophy are invited to attend jobseekers' coffee.
 This group offers informal support and advice for those who are applying for academic jobs of various kinds.
 We discuss the uses of Careers Services, how to draft a cover letter, who to ask for references, how to pick jobs to apply for, and many more.

-No meetings are currently scheduled.
+No meetings currently scheduled.

 Language help